Franco Luambo: 1954–1957: Rise with LOPADI and OK Jazz formation

-Sound development, lineup changes, and the rise of fan culture

-Franco also became known for his mastery of the "sixth" technique, wherein he plucked multiple strings at once, a style from which he gave birth to what became known as the "OK Jazz School".
+Luambo also became known for his mastery of the "sixth" technique, wherein he plucked multiple strings at once, a style from which he gave birth to what became known as the "OK Jazz School".
 This technique was central to the band's signature sound, which drew heavily from rumba odemba, a rhythmic and stylistic approach said to have roots in the folklore of the Mongo ethnic group from Mbandaka.
 Social anthropologist Bob W. White characterizes rumba odemba as rhythmic, repetitive, visceral, and traditionalist.
-The style often featured three interweaving guitars, a six-person vocal section, a seven-piece horn section, bass guitar, a drummer, and a conga player.
-All was led by Franco on guitar and part-time lead vocals.
-O.K.
-Jazz quickly became a rival to the leading established band of that time, African Jazz under "Le Grand Kallé" Kabasele, with Franco rivaling premier Congolese guitarists Emmanuel Tshilumba wa Boloji "Tino Baroza" and Nicolas "Dr. Nico" Kasanda.
-He collaborated closely with Jean Serge Essous, creating a dynamic partnership that yielded some of the band's most revered tracks, including Franco's written Congolese rumba-infused breakout anthem "On Entre O.K., On Sort K.O.", released in December 1956 by the new (and ephemeral) lineup of O.K.
-Jazz following personnel alterations.
-"On Entre O.K., On Sort K.O." achieved considerable success and evolved into the band's emblematic motto.
+The style often featured a dozen vocalists; a seven-piece horn section; a rhythm section comprising bass, drums, and congas; and three guitars (lead, rhythm, and mi-solo), weaving complex interlocking patterns.
+OK Jazz quickly became a rival to the leading established band of that time, African Jazz, under "Le Grand Kallé" Kabasele, with Luambo rivaling premier Congolese guitarists Emmanuel Tshilumba wa Boloji "Tino Baroza" and Nicolas "Dr. Nico" Kasanda.
+He collaborated closely with Essous, creating a dynamic partnership that yielded some of the band's most revered tracks, including the Luambo-penned Congolese rumba-infused breakout anthem "On Entre O.K., On Sort K.O.", released in December 1956.
+The song achieved considerable success and evolved into the band's emblematic motto.